-When it comes to scripture as well as religious iconography, in the context of at least attempting to figure out a grain of truth if one exists, we must keep in mind that stories and symbols and images supposedly relating to a certain time and place may actually be much older stories and / or symbols that are a reflection of a different much older time and place.
+The angel Gabriel shows up a few times in scripture and figures largely in the Christian, Islamic and Jewish traditions.
+When it comes to scripture as well as religious iconography, in the context of at least attempting to figure out a grain of truth if one exists, keeping in mind that narratives in scripture as we have it are often sourced from much older stories is helpful.
 We cannot discount the idea that certain similar events may happen more than once across stretches of time, however, it is also possible that one event may inform a whole host of stories in different times after the original event.
-In short, the stories of angels, particularly in the Christian context, may be reflections of older stories, or they may not.
-Regardless, what I am looking for is the original source ideas for the angel characters and for the situations they are involved in, that we encounter in so much religious tradition and scripture.

 The Angel Gabriel in Scripture and Art